dnsosa/dnsosa.github.io/science.md

             <strong>Daniel N. Sosa</strong>, Malavika Suresh, Christopher G. Potts, and Russ B. Altman, "<a href='https://arxiv.org/abs/2212.09867'>Detecting Contradictory COVID-19 Drug Efficacy Claims from Biomedical Literature</a>."
 Association for Computational Linguistics, 2023.
         </p>
         <p>
-            Large language models (LLMs) are well-poised to identify inconsistencies in large corpora of text (think "misinformation detection").
-In this work, we demonstrate a use case where LLMs can quickly help annotators detect contradictory claims across thousands of papers about how candidate drug treatments were/were not effective for COVID-19.
+            Large language models (LLMs) can be used to identify inconsistencies in large corpora of text (e.g. <em> misinformation detection </em>), and we show how they can quickly help annotators detect contradictory claims about the efficacy of candidate drugs for COVID-19 treatment across thousands of papers.
         </p>
     </div>
 </div>